 Get the latest news from Namely about HR, payroll, and benefits.

-Hiring a new employee is a major investment in terms of time, money, and resources.
+Recruiting a new employee is a major investment in terms of time, money, and resources.
 You want to bring in the optimal person who can ramp up as quickly as possible—especially considering the cost of a bad hire can be as much as $240,000.
 Though you can always optimize your talent acquisition strategy, the reality is that you can’t always identify a bad hire in your interview process.
 In fact, 74 percent of employers have admitted to making a bad hire.

 Compensation requests affect HR professionals at more than just an administrative level—it’s one of the most common times employees rely on HR for guidance.
 Not only does HR often cut the checks, but employees may also come to you for help navigating tough career conversations with their managers.
 And when was the last time you had a raise yourself?
 Whether you’re advising employees, or considering your own career advancement, it’s always good to know how to advocate for a pay increase.